dipanjal/mysql-replication-poc/README.md

 Your *product* tables is growing larger in course of time and when you are executing the query above, it's doing a `Full Table Scan` which basically a Linear Search operation ( Time Complexity `O(n)` ).
 So you can say, ok fine I'm gonna add an **Index** to `price` column and my beautiful databse will arrange it in a `Balanced Binary Tree` or a `B-Tree` where the Tree *Balances* itself when a new record *Inserted*, *Deleted* or *Updated* the existing column value each time, to make the *Read* operations faster in `O(log n)` Time Complexity where **“n” is the total number of elements in the B-Tree**.
 But the balancing tree has a cost, besides renge query (`SELECT job FROM products WHERE price BETWEEN 5000 AND 10000`) is not effecient in `B-Tree`, hence `B+ Tree` comes into the picture.
 But still, what if you have 1 millions records in the `products` table and you just have inserted a new record and bam!!
 Your DB is doing so much work to `re-balance` the large Tree.

 So, What can you do now ?
 Ok, You can do table **Partitioning** based on `id` let's say, because the `id` use-case fits best here. **Partitioning is a technique to subdivide objects into smaller pieces.** It actually breaks the huge table into many different partiotion tables by range depending on the partiotion key and these partition tables are again mapped by the `<KEY, VALUE>` pair where the *partition_key* as the KEY and *partition_table_reference* as the VALUE of the map.
 For example: your page size = 20000 so the ids from 1 to 20000 falls into *partition_1* and ids from 20000 - 40000 goes into *partition_2* and so on and so forth.
 But don't worry guys, these partitions are *managed implicitly* by the Database itself.
 It knows, to get result for the for the Specific *Read* query (`SELECT * FROM products WHERE id = 18`) in which partition it needs to look for.
 So it can be a solution to reduce the Tree Balancing Cost, because as you can feel the Search space is much smaller than before so the `Balanced B+ Tree` cost has optimized.
 Great, peorblem solved.
 But as your business grew, your user-base also grown.
-Now you have a thousands of concurrent users who are reading millions of from your (Read Heavy) Database and the Single Database server is dealing with a huge number of concurrent TCP connections.
+Now you have a thousands of concurrent users who are reading millions of records from your (Read Heavy) Database and the Single Database server is dealing with a huge number of concurrent TCP connections.
 Your single Database instance is junked up with these enourmous number of concurrent requestes and it might be ran out of it's `QPS (Query Per Second)` limit too.
 Here's **Replication** comes into the solution space.

 ## What is DB Replication?
 DB Replication is a kind of Horizontal Scaling making the same copy of the Full Database and Distribute them in **Master/Slave** architecture where the **Master** deals with all the **Write** operations and *Periodically Updates* it's **Slave** Replicas, who will Handle only the **Read** queries.
 So your Database load is Distributed now.
 But remember, the *Slaves* must be **Consistent** with the *Master* so there must be a Replication Strategy.